-Subscription forms and payments cannot be accepted until after we have determined our initial public offering price.
-Once the initial public offering price has been determined, we will take the actions outlined in the accompanying letter to publicize the subscription price and the date by which eligible holders must respond to the offer.
-The Depository Trust Company has advised us that they will notify their participants electronically of the initial public offering price and the expiration date for this program.
-Innisfree M&A Incorporated, the Information Agent, will provide you with final prospectuses for distribution to the eligible holders who received a preliminary prospectus.
-Banks and brokers who require additional copies of any documents may call Innisfree collect at 212-750-5833.
+Subscription forms and payment cannot be accepted until after we have determined our initial public offering price.
+Once our initial public offering price has been determined, Marshall Edwards will take the actions outlined in the accompanying letter to publicize the Subscription Price and the date by which you must respond to the offer that is being made under this program.
+Depository Trust Company has advised us that they will notify their participants electronically of the initial public offering price and the expiration date for this program. will provide you with final prospectuses for distribution to the eligible holders who received a preliminary prospectus.

-All subscription forms and payments must be received by Janney Montgomery Scott LLC, our dealer manager for the Directed Share Subscription Program and underwriter of our initial public offering, by 3:00 p.m.
-New York City time on the third business day after we have determined the initial public offering price.
+All subscription forms and payments must be received by Janney Montgomery Scott by 3:00 p.m.
+New York City time on the third business day after we have determined our initial public offering price.
+In order for your customers to purchase units under the program, you will have to act promptly and advise your customers to act promptly.